IDIL Tracks

 Details

 The MoBiEn Master’s program brings together scientists from various laboratories as well as faculty members from our four departments: Mathematics, Physics, Mechanical Engineering, and Computer Science.
-In this sense, it offers a coherent multidisciplinary program that makes MoBiEn a unique program whose core disciplines are Statistical Physics, Stochastic Processes, Biomechanics, Numerical Simulations, Statistical Methods, Advanced Data Analysis Techniques, and Artificial Intelligence.
+As such, it offers a coherent multidisciplinary program that makes MoBiEn a unique program whose core disciplines are Statistical Physics, Stochastic Processes, Biomechanics, Numerical Simulations, Statistical Methods, Advanced Data Analysis Techniques, and Artificial Intelligence.

-Working closely with the MoBiEn faculty, each student will develop a personalized, research-oriented training plan that highlights their resume, skills, and scientific interests, while setting measurable training goals to be achieved by the end of each year.
-The program is designed to prepare students for a Ph.D. in basic research or for professional opportunities in public or private research.
+Working with the MoBiEn faculty, each student will develop a personalized, research-oriented training plan that highlights their résumé, skills, and scientific interests, while setting measurable training goals to be achieved by the end of each year.
+The program aims to prepare students for a Ph.D. in basic research or for professional opportunities in public or private research.

 Contact: